 Self-Appointed Tour Guide

-At fifteen, I became a self-appointed tour guide for my uncle, who owned a travel agency in Ecuador which managed tour buses to Colombia and Peru.
+At fifteen, I became a self-appointed tour guide for my uncle, who owned a travel agency in Ecuador that managed tour buses to Colombia and Peru.

 Since I’ve always loved history, it was a fun way for me to work during the non-school season, travel for free, and earn money.
 The experience taught me that I could make a living doing anything.

-I also graduated from a beauty academy, as I knew I needed to make money in order to finance further education for me and a better life for my mom and sister.
+I also graduated from a beauty academy, as I knew I needed to make money to finance further education for me and a better life for my mom and sister.

 And that I did.